The Patchwork Project

 Project Summary:

-1m² for Nature is a national call to action: if everyone gave just one square metre back to the wild, we could weave a living network of habitats across the UK.
+The Patchwork Project for Nature is a national call to action: if everyone gave just one square metre back to the wild, we could weave a living network of habitats across the UK.

 This Included: